nodemailer/wildduck/README.md

 Wild Duck supports MongoDB sharding.
 Consider using sharding only if you know that your data storage is large enough to outgrow single replica.
 Some actions require scattered queries to be made that might be a hit on performance on a large cluster but most queries include the shard key by default.

-Shard the following collections by these keys:
+Shard the following collections by these keys (assuming you keep attachments in a separate database):

 ```javascript
 sh.enableSharding('wildduck');